 www.sleepyhollowtrees.com

-From September 17 through October 31, Six Flags Over Georgia embraces Fall with pumpkins, lights, and fair-inspired eats.
+From September 13 through November 2, Six Flags Over Georgia embraces fall with pumpkins, lights, and fair-inspired eats.
 Hop on a traditional ride like the Riverview Carousel and enjoy games and fun surprises in Trick or Treat Town before heading to a Halloween-themed show at one of their performance venues.
 Of course, spooky season isn’t complete without a float through the Monster Mansion.
 Just be sure to get out before the sun goes down and the haunted Fright Fest begins!

 275 Riverside Parkway